surrealdb/awesome-surreal/README.md

 - [PySurrealDB](https://github.com/aurelion314/pysurrealdb) - SurrealDB driver and query builder for Python.
 - [ra-surrealdb](https://github.com/djedi23/ra-surrealdb) - A data provider and an auth provider for [react admin](https://marmelab.com/react-admin/) to integrate with SurrealDB.
 - [Sirqle](https://github.com/PythiaSocialTech/sirqle) - Python wrapper for surrealdb.py.
+- [surreal-id](https://github.com/liamwh/surreal-id) - (Rust) - Create custom ID types that are guaranteed to be valid RecordIds in SurrealDB, add them to your structs, and serialize and deserialize from SurrealDB with ease.
 - [surrealdb-migrations](https://github.com/Odonno/surrealdb-migrations) - An awesome SurrealDB migration tool, with a user-friendly CLI and a versatile Rust library that enables seamless integration into any project.

 ## Starter Kits